 Fortunately, Vienna offers rich territory for an attraction like this, given that many local celebrities also serve as international celebrities.
 Think Mozart or Sigmund Freud.

-So if you’re concerned that only locals would recognise the figures within, then fear not.
+So if you’re concerned only locals would recognise the figures within, then fear not.
 The Vienna Madame Tussauds does a nice job of catering to all-comers.
 Yes, some figures you may not recognise, but most you will.

 To the details…

 The settings obviously make for memorable photos.
+Options on my visit included:

-Or accompany Schubert on the piano.
+Or accompanying Schubert on the piano.

-Or solve equations with Einstein.
+Or solving equations with Einstein.

-The music and entertainment sections, particularly, offer plenty of iconic fun.
-Alongside classical music greats like Haydn, Beethoven, and Strauss (this is Vienna, after all), you might share a tune with Madonna, Freddy Mercury, Taylor Swift or Beyoncé.
-Or share anecdotes with Benedict Cumberbatch and Sandra Bullock.
+Alongside classical music greats like Haydn, Beethoven, and Strauss (this is Vienna, after all), I shared a tune with Madonna, Freddy Mercury, Taylor Swift and Beyoncé.

 (Press photo © Madame Tussauds Wien / Christoph Kleinsasser)